Why you have to “Pay to Play” on Facebook & Instagram

 Why Facebook paid advertising makes sense

-Even though these changes might not happen in Australia and New Zealand, organic reach for page content has still dropped dramatically.
-Today you’re lucky if your posts reach 100 people without needing to pay.
-So it’s worth putting a few ad dollars behind your posts, which can quickly boost a posts’ reach to 1,000 people or more in a matter of hours.
 Even if you don’t have much social media advertising experience, this is a realistic figure to aim for.
-Even better, these 1,000 people won’t be random – they’ll be a targeted audience who are highly likely to be interested in your services or your client’s property.
+Even better, the people who see your posts won’t be random – they’ll be a targeted audience who are highly likely to be interested in your real estate services or your client’s property.

 What’s the cost of paid Facebook marketing?

-You may think boosting your Facebook posts is an unnecessary cost, but it is still relatively cheap compared to many other forms of advertising.
-As much as we enjoy complaining about the cost of advertising on the real estate portals, in a few years, we’re likely to be reminiscing about how cheap it once was to advertise on Facebook!
+You may think boosting your Facebook and Instagram posts is an unnecessary cost, but it is still relatively cheap compared to many other forms of advertising.
+As much as we enjoy complaining about the cost of advertising on the real estate portals, in a few years, we’re likely to be reminiscing about how cheap it once was to advertise on Meta!
 Ad prices will rise over time as competition on Facebook from other real estate agents in your area increases – this is why it’s essential to create a Facebook ad budget as a priority now.
 You can start building your audience while prices are still relatively low.

 “Create a Facebook ad budget as a priority.
 Start building your audience while prices are still relatively low.”